 Only a small amount is needed.
 Okra should stay in the treat or add-on category, not become a major part of the dog's daily food.
 For many dogs, a few small pieces are enough to test tolerance.

-Smaller dogs need less, and dogs with sensitive stomachs may need very little or none at all.
+For okra, a smaller or sensitive dog should get a much more cautious trial amount than a large, healthy adult dog.
 If your dog has never had okra before, start with a tiny amount and see how they respond over the next day.

 With okra, moderation is what keeps it useful.